ldaniels528/trifecta/README.md

 		| app1.messages     6          dev602.ldaniels528.com:9092  1         |
 		+ ------------------------------------------------------------------- +

+To see a subset of the topics (matches any topic that starts with the given search term):

 	ldaniels@localhost:2181:/> kls test.app1.alerts
 		+ ------------------------------------------------------------------- +
 		| name              partition  leader                       version   |